vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 Jesus emphasizes that deception will not only be prevalent in the lead-up to His coming, but also powerful, as it will be accompanied by signs and wonders.
 Beyond people claiming to be false Christs, Satan himself can appear as an angel of light.
 Jim Jones and David Koresh are examples of false prophets who claimed to be Christ, but the danger runs even deeper than that.

 Over the past few decades, the New Age teachings of pantheism (all is God) and panentheism (God is in all) have been creeping into Christianity, leading some to believe that they are actually god.
 These teachings build upon the serpent’s original lie, “ye shall be as gods” {% rf 'Genesis 3:5' %}, and fulfill Christ’s prophecy that many would say, “I am Christ” {% rf 'Matthew 24:5' %}.
-Anyone who teaches that a human being can become god--or even Christ--spreads deception, because the truth is Jesus never promised us deity.
+Anyone who teaches that a human being can become god—or even Christ—spreads deception, because the truth is Jesus never promised us deity.
 He promised us eternal life {% rf 'Romans 6:23' %}, yes, but never deity.
 We are and will always be His created beings; He is our Creator God.

 ## What about spiritism?